rapid7/lecli/README.md

 `pip install <path to project directory>`

 **Note**

-Lecli will look for the path of your config.ini file depending on your operating system:
+A dummy config file will be created in config directory during installation.
+You should edit this file with your API keys after the installation is complete.

+Depending on your operating system the Lecli config can be located at the following paths:

 If you're running on OSX, path to your configuration file should be: